rwoll/CS051Proposal/README.md

 ## What Could Go Wrong?

+#### Merge Conflicts

+With the design of the starter code repositoy and the instructions for how to use Git, we hope to avoid as many merge conflicts as possible.
+However, they may arise and when they do, students may be uncomfortable resolving them, so TAs and professors might need to provide assistance.

+As long as students commit code and push it to GitHub, TAs and professors could help resolve these remotely and have students pull in the changes or reclone the remote repository.

+#### Student Assests Don't Make It Into Eclipse

+On projects where students include graphics or audio for extra credit, they will have to make sure it gets copied into their working directory and not simply refered to by Eclipse (since there isn't technically a fully packaged export).

+#### Students Could Tamper with Commit Timestamps

+Students could fake commit hisories to make it look like they've handed something in prior to their actual submission time.
+As suggested in various other classroom write-ups of including GitHub, TAs could clone the student code soon after the lab deadline so the code is protected from students tampering with it.

+#### Personal Machine Support

+Setting everthing up on Macs would be easy since the lab computer instructions will apply.
+On Windows machines, the setup would require a few more steps to get Git up and running.

 ## Implementation Details

 This section contains links to scripts and documents that we have compiled